Topics

 On the other hand, you may think that eating fatty foods or deep-fried foods give us stamina.
 It actually means that those foods fill us up better than carbs do, and its energy could be sustained during sports such as a marathon or a soccer match.

-(1) Simply put, incorporating plenty of dietary fiber and foods that are slow to digest and absorb in your diet makes you less likely to gain weight compared to other meals with the same caloric content.
+(1) Simply put, incorporating fibrous foods and slow-digesting foods in your diet makes you less likely to gain weight compared to other meals with the same caloric content.

 (2) Carbohydrates are generally classified into monosaccharides, disaccharides, oligosaccharides, and polysaccharides, depending on their chemical structure.